antleaf/doapr/webroot/content/repositories/zenodo.md

 remining_indrawn_item: The reason for the withdrawal will be indicated on a tombstone page,
 repository_type: International, across institutions
-scientific_committees:
+scientific_committees: "\L"
 service_pricing: None
 short_name:
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://zenodo.org/
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 A DOI representing the specific version of your record.
 A DOI representing all of the versions of your record.
 who_can_deposit: Anyone can post on the platform  as long as the content is research.
   Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: At Author's request or by the platform
-withdrawal_policy: Withdrawal is considered an exceptional action, which normally should be requested and fully justified by the original uploader.
-In any other circumstance reasonable attempts will be made to contact the original uploader to obtain consent.
-  If the repository receives proof of copyright violation, the relevant item will be removed immediately.
-We have a one-month grace period for deletion of records, afterwards, it requires a valid justification for the removal of a record.
-A valid justification can, for instance, be a copyright infringement, exposure of data from human subjects, and/or spam records
+withdrawal_policy: 'Yes'
 integrations:
 - :service: google_scholar
   :feature: indexing